 Childhood trauma may represent a single acute trauma, like a motor vehicle accident, or more chronic, ongoing forms of trauma.
-This latter form of trauma. which clinicians label Complex Trauma, refers to various categories of interpersonal betrayal, and/or what clinicians describe as Adverse Childhood Experiences (ACEs).
+This latter form of trauma, which clinicians label Complex Trauma, refers to various categories of interpersonal betrayal, and/or what clinicians describe as Adverse Childhood Experiences (ACE).

 As many as 50% of children will experience some form of trauma before their 18th birthday.

 Yet few will receive the trauma based assessments required, to determine the extent and nature of their trauma behaviors and symptoms, and appropriate treatment options.
-Instead children who have suffered, or continue to suffer from complex trauma, are often misdiagnosed as suffering from numerous other mental health disorders, when trauma is the primary concern.Typical misdiagnoses may include Attention Deficit Hyperactivity Disorder, Oppositional Defiant Disorder or an anxiety disorder.
-Each of these disorders, share some of the symptoms that typify those that present in a post traumatic stress disorder.
+Instead children who have suffered, or continue to suffer from Complex Trauma, are often misdiagnosed as suffering from numerous other mental health disorders, when trauma is the primary concern.Typical misdiagnoses may include Attention Deficit Hyperactivity Disorder, or an anxiety disorder, or Oppositional Defiant Disorder or another aggressive behavior disorder.
+Each of these disorders, share some of the symptoms that characterize a Post Traumatic Stress Disorder.

-Childhood trauma symptoms, whatever their root, comprise a range of behavioral, social and emotional concerns that are associated with Post Traumatic Stress Disorder (PTSD).
-In addition, children who suffer from trauma may show various psychological problems and concerns.
-They may be diagnosed
+Childhood trauma symptoms, whatever their root, include various cognitive, behavioral, social and emotional concerns that are associated with Post Traumatic Stress Disorder (PTSD).
+As noted, child trauma victims may be diagnosed

-range of disorders, such as depression, anxiety or ADHD, and various
+with various mental health concerns, such as depression, or anxiety or ADHD, and/or

-impulse control or executive function issues.They may show avoidant and/or fearful behaviors, as well as externalizing acting out aggressive
+other impulse control or executive function issues.They may show withdrawal/avoidant and/or fearful and anxious behaviors, as well as externalizing, acting out and aggressive